jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

    estim = HyperoptEstimator()
    # Search the space of classifiers and preprocessing
    # steps and their respective hyperparameters in
-   # scikit-learn to fit a model to the data
+   # Scikit-Learn to fit a model to the data
    estim.fit(train_data, train_label)
    # Make a prediction using the optimized model
    prediction = estim.predict(unknown_data)